-ART 2405 - Advanced Projects - 2D.
-3 credits (Max 6) (T)
+ART 2405 - Advanced Projects - 2D (3 credits)

-This is an advanced course where students using different two-dimensional media come together allowing individual development of concepts and techniques while still having the benefit of a class for input and criticism.
-Multiple instructors teach this course.
+This is an advanced two-dimensional media course in which the student focus on developing of advanced concepts and techniques while providing input and criticism to their fellow students.
+This course may be taken for a maximum of twelve credits applicable toward graduation.
 Prerequisite: Instructor's permission.
 (2 lect., 4 lab)

-ART 2406 - Advanced Projects - 3D.
-3 credits (Max 6) (T)
+ART 2406 - Advanced Projects - 3D (3 credits)

-This is an advanced course where students using different three-dimensional media come together allowing individual development of concepts and techniques while still having the benefit of a class for input and criticism.
-Multiple instructors teach this course.
-This course may be taken for a maximum of six credits applicable toward graduation.
+This is an advanced three-dimensional media course in which the student will focus on the developing of advanced concepts and techniques while providing input and criticism to their fellow students.
+This course may be taken for a maximum of twelve credits applicable toward graduation.
 Prerequisite: Instructor's permission.
-(2 lect, 4 lab)
+(2 lect., 4 lab)

-ART 2410 - Ceramics I.
+ART 2410 - Ceramics I (3 credits)

 This is an introductory course in ceramics.
-Both handbuilding and wheel-throwing techniques in sculptural and functional pottery will be explored.
-Basic glaze application and kiln firing processes will be covered in this course.
+The student will utilize hand-building and wheel-throwing techniques in the creation sculptural and functional artworks.
+In addition, basic glaze application and kiln firing processes will be presented.
 The development of ideas and concepts are encouraged through theory, criticism, and historical reference.
 (2 lect., 4 lab) ARTS

-ART 2420 - Ceramics II.
+ART 2420 - Ceramics II (3 credits)

-This is an intermediate course in the exploration of wheelthrown and hand-built techniques of ceramics, with further experimentation in glazes and firing.
+This is an intermediate course in the exploration of wheel-thrown and hand-built techniques of ceramics, with further experimentation in glazes and firing.
 Design principles will be emphasized in this studio class.
 In addition, students will be encouraged to continue developing techniques and concepts related to ceramics.
 Prerequisite: Completion of ART 2410 or instructor's permission.
 (2 lect., 4 lab)

-ART 2430 - Ceramics III.
+ART 2430 - Ceramics III (3 credits)

 This is an advanced course in ceramics.
 Students are allowed the freedom to explore a variety of ceramic forming techniques or to focus on one.
 Advanced kiln firing and glazing techniques will also be covered.
 In addition, students will be encouraged to continue developing techniques and concepts related to ceramics.
-Prerequisite: Completion of ART 2420 or instructor's permission.
+Prerequisites: Completion of ART 2420 or instructor's permission.
 (2 lect., 4 lab)